eginer/quantum_package/docs/source/modules/ao_one_e_integrals.rst

     File: :file:`ao_ortho_canonical.irp.f`

-    ao_cart_to_sphe coefficients of the current basis set
+    Coefficients to go from cartesian to spherical coordinates in the current basis set